 This is how Germany's first truly sustainable insurance company is to be created

-Start-up Verde is taking an extreme approach to being as sustainable as possible.
-That doesn't make growth easy.
+The start-up Verde is going to extremes to be as sustainable as possible.
+That doesn't exactly make growth easy.

-Most startups these days don't need much except sweat, love and many lines of program code.
-Sometimes even just six lines are enough, as with fintech Stripe, which used it to get a multi-billion valuation to make the very big leap in a short time.
+Most start-ups these days don't need much except sweat, love and many lines of program code.
+Sometimes just six lines are enough, such as with fintech Stripe, which achieved a multi-billion valuation to make the big leap in a short space of time.

-But this requires more than just program lines.
-The supervisory authority Bafin requires Verde to hold 3.5 million euros in reserve for a license, which is a large sum in itself.
-Verde, however, insists on not bringing a large investor on board, and instead wants to set up the insurance company as a cooperative and grow sustainably.
-They have already raised 1.1 million euros, but still need 2.4 million euros - and that's just to get started.
-The fact that the initial phase of such a start-up can take four years or more is quickly explained.
+But it takes more than just lines of code.
+The supervisory authority Bafin requires Verde to set aside 3.5 million euros for a license, which is a large sum in itself.
+However, Verde insists on not getting a large investor on board and instead wants to set up the insurance company as a cooperative and grow sustainably.
+They have already raised 1.1 million euros, but 2.4 million euros are still missing - and that's just to get started.
+It is easy to see why the initial phase of a start-up like this can take four years or more.

-In 2017, Marie-Luise Meinhold started Verde as the founder, although a distinction must be made.
-Because there is both a Verde eG, i.e. a cooperative, and a Verde AG, i.e. a stock corporation.
-This strange construct can be explained by the fact that Verde would like to have as many shareholders as possible, which works well via a cooperative.
-However, cooperatives are not allowed to operate insurance in Germany, which led to the creation of Verde AG, whose main owner is now Verde eG again.
-"It's all a bit complicated, but there's no other way if we want cooperative insurance," says Sulzbeck.
+Marie-Luise Meinhold founded Verde in 2017, although it is important to differentiate between the two.
+There is both a Verde eG, i.e. a cooperative, and a Verde AG, i.e. a public limited company.
+The strange structure is explained by the fact that Verde wants to have as many shareholders as possible, which works well via a cooperative.
+However, cooperatives are not allowed to operate insurance companies in Germany, which is why Verde AG was created, whose main owner is now Verde eG again.
+"It's all a bit complicated, but there's no other way if we want a cooperative insurance company," says Sulzbeck.

 After the start-up phase, Verde entered a period of discovery.
-Role models were lacking, as there was no truly sustainable insurance in Germany yet, so they felt their way forward bit by bit.
-In the meantime, they offer theft protection for bicycles, partly to pay off the costs until the necessary licenses are issued.
+There were no role models, as there was still no truly sustainable insurance in Germany, and so they gradually felt their way forward.
+They now offer theft insurance for bicycles to partially cover the costs until the necessary licenses are issued.

-How seriously they take sustainability is already apparent in small ways.
-The cooperative's account is at the green GLS Bank, the office gets by without paper for the most part, and the team travels to events either by bicycle or train.
+Just how seriously they take sustainability can be seen on a small scale.
+The cooperative's account is with the green GLS Bank, the office is largely paperless and the team travels to events either by bike or train.
 According to Hilfswerft, Verde eG is one of the 222 most sustainable companies in Germany.
-The cooperative also has its balance sheet drawn up for the common good, which allows companies to test how public-spirited they are.
-Verde performs well in this test.
+The cooperative also has a public welfare balance sheet, which allows companies to test how well they operate for the common good.
+Verde scores well in this test.

-In order to finally offer liability and household insurance, Verde needs 3.5 million euros in cash.
-Verde does not want to bring traditional investors on board for this, as they could otherwise exert too much influence on the development of the still young company - and possibly steer it in a less than sustainable direction.
-Instead, they want to inspire more cooperative members on the one hand, who can buy in from 300 euros.
-On the other hand, they have been focusing for some time on profit participation rights, which interested parties are to acquire.
-They want to pay 2.5 percent in interest per year, depending on profits - and then, of course, there remains the question of whether they can even get the financing together to ever be allowed to offer as a Bafin-licensed insurance company.
+In order to finally offer liability and household insurance, Verde needs 3.5 million euros on the high edge.
+Verde does not want to bring traditional investors on board for this, as they could otherwise exert too much influence on the development of the still young company - and possibly steer it in a less sustainable direction.
+Instead, they want to inspire more cooperative members, who can buy in for as little as 300 euros.
+On the other hand, for some time now they have been focusing on profit participation rights, which interested parties should acquire.
+They want to pay 2.5 percent interest per year, depending on the profit - and then, of course, there is the question of whether they will ever be able to raise the necessary funding to be allowed to offer Bafin-licensed insurance.

-"If an insurance policy works and is sustainable at the same time, we believe that's a market advantage"
+"If an insurance policy works and is sustainable at the same time, we believe that is a market advantage"

 Elena Sulzbeck, Verde

-As soon as the license is in place, they at Verde want to focus on liability and household insurance and roll up the billion-dollar market at least a little bit.
-50 million households in Germany have household insurance, and Verde sees huge market potential in that.
-"If an insurance policy works and is sustainable at the same time, we believe that's a market advantage," Sulzbeck says confidently.
+As soon as Verde has its license, they want to focus on liability and household insurance and at least roll up the multi-billion euro market a little.
+50 million households in Germany have household contents insurance and Verde sees great market potential in this area.
+"If an insurance policy works and is sustainable at the same time, we believe that is a market advantage," says Sulzbeck confidently.

-The team wants to invest the money that customers are then expected to deposit with Verde for their insurance policies in sustainable investments that have a positive social and environmental impact, Sulzbeck explains.
-To this end, they want to exclude individual industries from the outset, such as armaments and weapons, nuclear and coal-fired energy, biocides, pesticides, factory farming, genetic engineering or even addictive substances.
+The team wants to invest the money that customers then pay into Verde for their insurance policies in sustainable investments that have a positive social and environmental impact, explains Sulzbeck.
+To this end, they want to exclude individual sectors from the outset, such as armaments and weapons, nuclear and coal energy, biocides, pesticides, factory farming, genetic engineering and addictive substances.

-Verde also says it does not invest in countries where torture is practiced or the death penalty is imposed.
-In addition, they look at the remaining investments and evaluate how sustainable they are.
-For this purpose, they consult external reports or public reports, among other things.
+Verde also states that it does not invest in countries where torture is practised or the death penalty is imposed.
+In addition, they look at the remaining investments and assess how sustainable they are.
+External reports or public reports are used for this, among other things.
 They are not rigidly committed to green energy, for example.
-If, for example, there is a lack of housing in cities, this is also a possible investment object because it has a social benefit.
+If there is a lack of living space in cities, for example, this is also a possible investment object because it has a social benefit.

 Hello my friend, have you been stranded on the German edition of Startbase?
 At least your browser tells us, that you do not speak German - so maybe you would like to switch to the English edition instead?